ABOUT THE PHOTOGRAPHER

 Although I had already received a few commissions before I started as a student, university is where I began to expand on what I was doing.
 I learnt a lot, from lighting, to what makes an image good.
 I also began building up some professional contacts and gained project experiences that would have been much harder to achieve had I not been in college.
 These experiences included shooting for business clients, communicating with and shooting for designers, working in creative teams, as well as designing, shooting and producing publications, etc.

-During my time at USW, my work has improved vastly, and I have picked up some amazing commissions along the way - such as: shooting backstage and runway for Sebastian Professional on several occasions, shooting two runways at the Saatchi Gallery for London Fashion Week, an album cover for Faith Bekoe’s new single ‘Wounded Army’, and many more projects.
+During my time at USW, my work improved vastly, and I picked up some amazing commissions along the way - such as: shooting backstage and runway for Sebastian Professional on several occasions, shooting two runways at the Saatchi Gallery for London Fashion Week, an album cover for Faith Bekoe’s new single ‘Wounded Army’, and many more projects.
 You can find examples of this work and more, on the website!

-After university, I had to think about where I wanted to take me career.
+After university, I had to think about where I wanted to take my career.
 I thought at first that I wanted to join the industry (no matter how hard that was) and become a commercial fashion photographer.
 So to start off, I decided to do some interning in London.
 After a lot of searching for the right jobs, I managed to get myself a place interning for two companies: Underground Shoe and PHOENIX Magazine.
 For half the week I was at Underground, daily shooting products for their store, as well as studio and location fashion shoots with models.
 For the other half of the week I was at PHOENIX, handling social media, image call-ins and doing the odd few shots for their Instagram.
 I worked with both of these companies for a contracted three months and gained a huge amount of knowledge and experience in that time.
 However, living in London eventually made me realize that it was not where I wanted to be.
 It was too stressful and diehard for me.
 People were working themselves to death on hardly any pay for a tiny fraction of a chance that they might or might not get picked up by the industry.
 I couldn't keep up with this and, to be honest, didn't want to.
 I realized then that I would rather stay in my home town and become a freelance photographer.